IBM/lale/CONTRIBUTING.md

 *feature* (the name of the feature branch you are working on), and *message* (a description of your commit).

-We have a pre-commit hook setup to help ensure that your code is probably formatted and passes various static checks.
+We have a pre-commit hook setup to help ensure that your code is properly formatted and passes various static checks.
 We highly recommend that you enable it, or at least run the check before submitting a PR.
 To do so, install the `pre-commit` python package (this is done automatically if you `pip install lale[dev]`).
-Run `pre-commit install` install in your `lale` repository to enable pre-commit checking, or `pre-commit run --all-files` to just run the checks once.
+Run `pre-commit install` in your `lale` repository to enable pre-commit checking, or `pre-commit run --all-files` to just run the checks once.